 Close

-The Australian Health Practitioner Regulation Agency (Ahpra) has been contracted by the Australian Government Department of Health and Aged Care (the Department) to conduct a review of the Prescribing Competencies Framework – Embedding quality use of medicines into practice, second edition (the framework).
+The Australian Health Practitioner Regulation Agency (Ahpra) has been contracted by the Australian Government Department of Health, Disability and Ageing (the Department) to conduct a review of the Prescribing Competencies Framework – Embedding quality use of medicines into practice, second edition (the framework).

 The framework, originally developed and hosted by NPS MedicineWise, was published in April 2021 and describes the competencies and expectations for appropriate, safe and effective prescribing across relevant health professions.
 It aims to create a shared understanding of the person-centred prescribing process and supports: